heflyaway/node-browser-shared/README.md

 # node-browser-shared
-shared in node and browser
+shared in node and browser, suit for SSR environment;

 ## install
 ```shell